valentynfaychuk/amadeus-fabric-doctor/README.md

 Options:
   -d, --db-path <DB_PATH>    Path to the RocksDB database directory (source for migration)
-      --db2-path <DB2_PATH>  Path to the second RocksDB database directory (target for migration) --migrate              Migrate contractstate column family from db-path to db2-path -l, --list-keys            List all available keys in contractstate column family -k, --key <KEY>            Get value for a specific key (hex format) -e, --export <EXPORT>      Export all contractstate data to JSON file
+      --migrate <TARGET_DB_PATH>  Migrate contractstate column family from db-path to this target database path -l, --list-keys            List all available keys in contractstate column family -k, --key <KEY>            Get value for a specific key (hex format) -e, --export <EXPORT>      Export all contractstate data to JSON file